g8hh/clone-armies-clicker/README.md

 Changelog:

+Version 1.5
+- New clones that have joined the Clickerverse of Clone Armies is: **Engineer, Sniper and Striker!**
+- Added a Toolbar for Settings and the all-new Prestige feature ready to come in game pretty soon
+- More upgrades added for Commando,
+- Cost multiplier changes for some clones
+- More number suffixes has been added
+- Texture overhaul
+- Balance changes: The first upgrade now requires 1 clone to get!
+Upgrade costs reduced slightly for high-tier clones
+- Marksman has now took Rookie's place because he was high-level.
+How unfortunate.

 Version 1.4
 - **Medic** and **Grenadier** has arrived to the Incremental Cloning Universe!
 - Power Clicks is back with 20 awesome upgrades